 Step 5) Deciding the Variation of Poultry Bird used in Poultry Farming

 India is home to one of the biggest markets for the poultry industry around the world.
-Different types of poultry birds are available such as chicken, geese, turkey, ducks, guinea fowl, quail, etc., but the poultry farms majorly raise chickens.
+Different types of poultry birds are available, such as chicken, geese, turkey, ducks, guinea fowl, quail, etc., but poultry farms mainly raise chickens.

 Step 6) Taking Measures for the Poultry Farm Care and Management

 It is imperative to take precautionary measures to ensure the poultry birds’ health and safety, which will help their proper nurturing and growth.
 There are some threats when running a poultry farm business, but the main one remains poultry diseases.
 Providing clean water, nutritious food, and regular vaccinations to the poultry is essential.
 Taking adequate measures and having consistent regulation will ensure one does not face huge losses due to some diseases and other potential risks.

 Step 7) Getting the required Licenses/Permissions for starting a Poultry Farm